-Well that’s clearly the case because they’re not getting the results they want.
+Well, that’s clearly the case because they’re not getting the results they want.
 But how exactly?
-The knee-jerk reactions are to take productivity and time-management courses and while these help they often still result in a new and more profound level of stress and disappointment.
+The knee-jerk reactions are to take productivity and time-management courses, and while this helps, they often result in a new and more profound level of stress and disappointment.

 Are we working on the wrong things?

 This is a definite possibility.
 It’s often the case that you can’t see the forest for the trees and so you can’t see the path that will get you out of that forest.
 Choosing to spend time on the wrong activities is a common cause of failure and definitely a place to look.
 If this might be you, seek a good coach.